Mammography (Breast Imaging) at University of Colorado Hospital

 University of Colorado Hospital's Breast Imaging facility is dedicated to the early detection of breast cancer.

 We are part of a collaborative, comprehensive breast care team within the Diane O’Connor Thompson Breast Center which, in turn, is part of the only NCI-designated Comprehensive Cancer Center in the region.
+We are also the only breast center in Colorado to offer 3-D Tomosynthesis as the standard of care for all screening mammograms – and there is no upcharge for a 3-D mammogram.

 The highly skilled specialists on the breast care team join forces to design and deliver the best treatment plan for each woman.
 This team consists of breast imaging radiologists, medical and radiation oncologists, breast surgeons, pathologists, geneticists and a nurse navigator.